Identifying High-Need Counties for Resource Planning

 - Socioeconomic environment (unemployment, uninsured, no college education, median household income)

-This will allow researchers to examine the variation across all counties.
-Choropleth maps in ArcGIS will also be made to visualize where counties with the most needs are located and potentially if there are specific geographic clusters across the country.
+This allowed researchers to examine the variation across all counties.
+Choropleth maps in ArcGIS were also made to visualize where counties with the most needs are located and potentially if there are specific geographic clusters across the country.